sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

 Here, the block :code:`ind=[i]` stores the index of the atom in the :class:`ASE.Atoms` object on the :class:`NeighborKMC.user_sites.Site` object.

-Finally, we need to define neighborlists.
+Finally, we need to define neighbor lists.
 It is simplest to define this according to the nearest neighbor distances:

 .. code-block:: python